sage-code/eve/manual/processing.md

 ```

 **capacity**
 An array can changing capacity.
-This can be done using built-in method _extend_.
+This can be ready using built-in method _extend_.
 The relocation will update any eventual references to the same array so the modification is consistent.
 The old memory location is free.

 ```
   <array_name>.extend(c);